HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Report.md

 In pytorch, I use ```python torch.nn.utils.clip_grad_norm_()```, Clips gradient norm of an iterable of parameters.
 The norm is computed over all gradients together, as if they were concatenated into a single vector.
 Gradients are modified in-place.

+### 4. Elu activation

+ELU has many advantages in comparison with RELU.
+It doesn’t have the dying ReLU problem.
+The function tends to converge cost to zero faster and produces more accurate results.
+ELu can be considered as a merger between good features of ReLU & Leaky ReLU.

+In this project, I found that using Elu activation help the Actor-Critic network to converge quicker and stabler than using Relu activation.

 ## Results
 The agent is trained over 1000 episodes and acheived a high score.
 After 170 epiodes of training, the agent is able to get an average score of +35 rewards over 100 consecutive episodes.
 The learning curve and the training log can be found as beblow: